Chapter 11 - Neurologic Tests

 Numerous techniques have been developed to help detect stenosis or occlusion of the carotid arteries.
 Turbulent and accelerated flow in a narrowed carotid artery can be detected using Doppler imaging techniques; B-mode ultrasonography can visualize carotid stenosis and may be able to detect ulcerations in the wall of the carotid artery; M-mode can detect accelerated flow in the stenotic region.
 While ultrasound is rapid, convenient and non-invasive, it is not as accurate as some of the imaging techniques and should be considered a screening modality.
 Magnetic resonance angiography and CT angiography are newer techniques visualizing the extra- and intracranial vasculature and, although not as accurate as conventional angiography, are gaining acceptance as they become technically more sophisticated and reliable.
 In the case of CT angiography, images can be obtained that are nearly as accurate as conventional angiography.

 In this procedure, water-soluble contrast is introduced into the lumbar subarachnoid space (via lumbar puncture).
 Because the contrast used is heavier than spinal fluid, it can be moved up and down the spinal canal by tilting the patient appropriately.
 Normally, one sees the outline of the spinal canal, the spinal cord, and the proximal part of the nerve roots.
-The following abnormalities also may be seen (Fig. 11-6):
+The following abnormalities also may be seen (Figure 11-6):

 - Extradural defects (from herniated disks, tumors, etc.), which indent the thecal sac.